Frequently Asked Questions

 When is the project running?

-The Greening Imperial scoping study will run until Autumn 2017, after which all the resources and findings gathered during the initiative will be passed on to the Provost's board.
+The Greening Imperial scoping study will run until 29 October 2017, after which all the resources and findings gathered during the initiative will be passed on to the Provost's board.
 This includes findings from our College-wide community consultation on the topic.